EC-Rufina/MesICE/README.md

 **proteinortholoop.py**

-In the following file, methods are provived here.
+Methods are provived in the following file.

 **methods.txt**